 - Dementia Friendly Communities

-World Alzheimer Report 2012: Overcoming the stigma of dementia
+World Alzheimer Report 2013: An analysis of long-term care for dementia

 Read the report

-- Traditional Chinese - Executive Summary (PDF, 18 pages)
+- Traditional Chinese - Executive Summary (PDF 36 pages)